Accreditation - Garrett College

 • we meet the MSCHE's standards.

-The self-study process began in 2018 and will culminate with an on-site visit of the MSCHE evaluation team in early Spring 2020.
+The current self-study process began in fall 2024 and will culminate with an on-site visit of the MSCHE evaluation team in early fall 2027.
 The evaluation team will be made up of community college peers from outside the state who will review the findings and recommendations of our self-study report.
 The evaluation team will then make a recommendation to MSCHE on our accreditation status.

 Purpose of the self-study